We Make Intellectual Jokes

 You mean like this one.
 It brings me back to our Fundamentals of Programming Class we took

-11. Gravatar Matt Doar UNITED STATES Says:
+9. Matt Doar UNITED STATES Mozilla Firefox Windows says:

 What’s purple and commutes?
 An Abelian grape.